 · Keeping in view the bulky nature of oil & gas investments, an enhanced window has been made available to avail the benefit of additional depreciation of 15% on installation of capital equipment acquired in the previous year to be made before 31.03.17.

-· To increase investment in exploration sector, No Basic Customs Duty & Countervailing Duty (CVD) on imports of goods required for exploration & production of hydrocarbon activities is also extended to operations undertaken to Exploration Licenses & Mining Leases issued or renewed before 1st April 1999.
+· To increase investment in the exploration sector, No Basic Customs Duty & Countervailing Duty (CVD) on imports of goods required for exploration & production of hydrocarbon activities are also extended to operations undertaken to Exploration Licenses & Mining Leases issued or renewed before 1st April 1999.

 Area Based Incentives:

 · Hydrocarbon Vision 2030 for North East India has been released.
-It envisages an investment of USD 20 Billion in upstream, downstream and midstream sector in Hydrocarbon Sector in North East India till 2030.
-To incentivize E&P (Exploration & Production) in the North East, 40 % subsidy on gas operation has been extended to private companies operating in the region.
+It envisages an investment of USD 20 Billion in upstream, downstream, and midstream sector in the Hydrocarbon Sector in North East India till 2030.
+To incentivize E&P (Exploration & Production) in the North East, a 40 % subsidy on gas operation has been extended to private companies operating in the region.

-· Monetization of 67 discovered small fields thorough international competitive bidding.
+· Monetization of 67 discovered small fields through international competitive bidding.

 · Additional strategic storage of crude oil for 12.5 MMT at 4 locations viz.
 Chandikol (3.75MMT) in Odisha, Padur (2.5 MMT) in Karnataka, Rajkot (2.5 MMT) in Gujarat & Bikaner (3.75MMT) in Rajasthan.

-· Plan to connect 326 cities with city gas distribution network (CGD) by 2022.
-In order to promote use of natural gas, priority for allocation of domestic gas was accorded to PNG/CNG segments for meeting 100% demand and faster roll out of PNG connections and CNG stations.
+· Plan to connect 326 cities with the city gas distribution network (CGD) by 2022.
+In order to promote the use of natural gas, priority for allocation of domestic gas was accorded to PNG/CNG segments for meeting 100% demand, and faster rollout of PNG connections and CNG stations.

-· Providing 10 crore new LPG connections in next 3 years till 2019, of which 5 crore are for BPL households The Government is focused on providing access to affordable, reliable, sustainable and modern energy to every citizen.
+· Providing 10 crore new LPG connections in the next 3 years till 2019, of which 5 crores are for BPL households The Government is focused on providing access to affordable, reliable, sustainable, and modern energy to every citizen.

 · India has technically recoverable shale gas resources of nearly 96 Trillion cubic feet.